Skip to content

 GPs may frequently require capital for various financial and strategic enhancements to their businesses.

-Financial
+Financial Considerations

 Minority stakes can enable GPs to engage in larger commitments to support fundraising, seed capital deployment in new products, or pursuing geographic expansion through mergers and acquisitions.

-Strategic
+Strategic Approaches

-Investment from larger and more reputable buyers can enable GPs access to greater scale and resources, from counsel and business support, to global distribution networks.
+Investment from larger and more reputable buyers can enable GPs access to greater scale and resources, from counsel and business support to global distribution networks.

 Changing Value Creation Dynamics

-Risks of GP Stakes
+Risks and Considerations When Investing in GP Stakes

 Like most private capital strategies, the main risk, among others, involves portfolio companies significantly underperforming in growth and profitability.
-Investors in GP Stakes need to closely monitor fundraising capabilities, fee structures, and market competition.
+Investors in GP stakes need to closely monitor fundraising capabilities, fee structures, and market competition.
 GP stakes are also generally illiquid, and the secondary market for these investments may be considerably limited.

 Investing in GP stakes presents a potential opportunity for those looking to benefit from the growth of the private markets while seeking to manage risks through a diversified, long-term investment strategy.